NatronGitHub/Natron/Documentation/source/_prefs.rst

 **Load PyPlugs in projects from .py if possible**

 When checked, if a project contains a PyPlug, it will try to first load the PyPlug from the .py file.
 If the version of the PyPlug has changed Natron will ask you whether you want to upgrade to the new version of the PyPlug in your project.
 If the .py file is not found, it will fallback to the same behavior as when this option is unchecked.
-When unchecked the PyPlug will load as a regular group with the informations embedded in the project file.
+When unchecked the PyPlug will load as a regular group with the information embedded in the project file.

 **Print auto-declared variables in the Script Editor**